Isotonic Distributional Regression: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Lutz D\"umbgen, Stephan Hemri, Alexander Jordan, Alexandre M\"osching, Anja M\"uhle\-mann and Peter Vogel for assistance with the data handling, comments and discussion.
-Tilmann Gneiting acknowledges support by the Klaus Tschira Foundation and via the Fellowship programme operated by the European Centre for Medium-Range Weather Forecasts (ECMWF).
-Calculations were performed on UBELIX (\url{http://www.id.unibe.ch/hpc}), the HPC cluster at the University of Bern.
+The authors are grateful to {\green the editor, the associate editor}, four anonymous referees, {\green Sebastian Arnold}, Lutz D\"umbgen, Ed George, Stephan Hemri, Alexander Jordan, Kristof Kraus, Alexandre M\"osching, Anja M\"uhle\-mann, Aaditya Ramdas, Nicholas Reich, Benedikt Schulz, Peter Vogel, {\green Jonas Wallin} and Eva-Maria Walz for providing code, assistance with the data handling, comments and discussion.
+Tilmann Gneiting acknowledges support by the Klaus Tschira Foundation, by Deutsche Forschungs\-gemeinschaft (DFG, German Research Foundation) -- Project-ID 257899354 -- TRR 165, and via the Fellowship programme operated by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Alexander Henzi and Johanna F.~Ziegel gratefully acknowledge financial support from the Swiss National Science Foundation.
+Calculations were mostly performed on UBELIX (\url{http://www.id.unibe.ch/hpc}), the HPC cluster at the University of Bern.